Home Mortgage Loan Basics: How Much Can I Borrow?

-Homeownership is a dream for many individuals.
+Homeownership is a dream for many individuals, and a rite for passage for us Singaporeans.
 It is also a significant investment that requires proper planning.
 Before you can decide how much to borrow, you must understand how much you can afford to pay for a new home in terms of upfront and on-going costs.
 By setting realistic expectations, you can find a great home that you can afford and set yourself up for financial peace of mind in the future.

 Upfront Cost: Down Payment

 The first thing to consider when deciding how much "home" you can afford, is to estimate how much you have saved for your home's down payment.
 This includes your cash savings, your CPF Ordinary Account savings and any net proceeds (net of outstanding mortgage) from the sale of your current house (if applicable).
 These savings help dictate how much you can actually borrow.

 |Number of Outstanding Home Loans||Minimum Cash Down Payment|

 |* If loan tenure exceeds 25 (HDB) / 30 (private) years, or the loan concludes after the borrower turns 65 years old.|

 On-Going Costs: Monthly Mortgage Payments, Maintenance & Insurance